-If you’re attempting to create a tagline or refresh your current one, we strongly suggest starting with the following two exercises:
+If you’re attempting to create a tagline or refresh your current one, we strongly suggest starting with the following exercises:

 Be as descriptive as possible.
 How can you best describe the benefits of your business?
-What are the values and truths that make your company what is it today?
+What are the values and truths that make your company what it is today?
 Instead of focusing on what your business is, focus on what your business offers.
 Are you faster, cheaper, stronger, more reliable?
 Be specific and tell people exactly how they will benefit by purchasing what you’re selling.

 Take that list of benefits, and focus on what truly makes you different from the competition.
 Don’t simply list out what makes you better, but think different.
 AVIS is a great example with its “We Work Harder” tagline.
 That tagline came as a result of recognizing that they were not the biggest in the business.
 Instead, they leaned into what could be seen as a weakness by highlighting what being second means for the customer.

 Once you have your benefits listed out and a clear idea of which of those benefits makes your business different, start assembling phrases.
 Avoid being clever, and instead focus on efficiently communicating your value proposition.
-A tagline should be direct, powerful and easy to remember.
+A tagline should be short, direct, powerful and easy to remember.

 By now, you should have a comprehensive list of phrases that could be potential taglines.
 Approach this list from a fresh perspective and start testing them out.
 Can you use them in a variety of ways?
 How do they sound after the name of your business?
 Do they need to be explained?
 Edit the options you have and continue cutting them down until you have two or three great candidates.

 Once you’ve narrowed it down to a few solid options, let them sit.
 Sleep on it and then come back a day or two later to see if anything sticks out to you.
 Chances are, one will feel better after you’ve taken a step away.
-The right one should leave you feeling excited and already brainstorming how you can plug it in to your future marketing campaigns.
+The right one should leave you feeling excited and brainstorming how you can plug it in to your future marketing tactics.